No. 13 Penn State tops No. 15 Memphis 53-39 in Cotton Bowl

+Brown was the offensive MVP and Parsons, with 14 tackles and two sacks, was the game’s top defensive player.
+Both had gone back and forth about that possibility during practice this week.

+“We go against him all the time ... nobody prepares and prepares for those opportunities and those moments more than this guy does,” Brown said of Parsons, who was sitting right by him.

-American Athletic Conference champion Memphis (12-2, No. 17 CFP) played its first game under coach Ryan Silverfield.
+American Athletic Conference champion and No. 15 Memphis (12-2, No. 17 CFP) played its first game under coach Ryan Silverfield.
 The offensive line coach was promoted when Mike Norvell left after four seasons to become Florida State’s coach earlier this month.

+“It just didn’t end the way we wanted to,” Silverfield said.
+“I have to do a better job as a head coach to make sure all three phases are prepared.
+That’s 100% on me.
+That won’t happen moving forward.”

-White was 32-of-51 passing for 454 yards with two interceptions and no touchdowns.
-Patrick Taylor Jr. and Kenneth Gainwell both had rushing touchdowns for the Tigers, but the rest of their points came on a Cotton Bowl-record six field goals by Riley Patterson, including a record-long 51-yarder.
+White was 32-of-51 passing for 454 yards with two interceptions.
+He had a rushing touchdown, as did Patrick Taylor Jr. and Kenneth Gainwell.
+The rest of the Tigers’ points came on a Cotton Bowl-record six field goals by Riley Patterson, including a record-long 51-yarder.

+“I don’t care about performances ... but I care about wins,” White said.
+“I want championships, I want wins.”

-The Tigers finished with 542 total yards, but White was sacked a season-high six times and didn’t throw a touchdown for the first time since the season opener.
-Two of those sacks were by Parsons, who finished with 14 tackles.
+The Tigers, who set a school record for victories while winning their first outright conference title since 1969, finished with 542 total yards.
+But White was sacked a season-high six times and didn’t throw a touchdown for the first time since the season opener.

 Freshman running back Noah Cain added 92 yards and two touchdowns rushing for Penn State, which won for the 30th time in its 50 bowl appearances.